polterguy/polterguy.github.io/endpoints/index.md

 ## Cache related endpoints

-These are the endpoints related to your server side cache, and allows you to delete a single cache item on the server.
-Internally Magic is using server-side cache sparsingly for some expensive operations, such as retrieving meta data from your database.
+These are the endpoints related to your server side cache, and allow you to delete a single cache item on the server.
+Internally Magic is using server-side cache sparingly for some expensive operations, such as retrieving meta data from your database.
 Sometimes you need to manually purge your cache, and/or delete individual cache items on your server, to re-retrieve data invalidating your cache in the process.
 This section provides